You can read final reports from 2016/2017 members of

-The SRC meets every fortnight during the semester in order to discuss issues important to students.
+The SRC meets at least five times a year in order to discuss issues important to students.
 SRC members can also put forward motions that are usually inspired by change that the members and students want to see happen at the University.
 Motions that receive a majority of votes become a policy and are put in to action within a few weeks’ time.
 The SRC has passed a number motions in its long history that have had a direct impact on the student body, including the motion to campaign against £9k tuition fees, the Kenly Wind Farm campaign, the creation of the student accommodation survey, the zero tolerance policy against harassment and discrimination, and much more.

 The SRC has the power to lobby the University to make change in a number of different ways, including providing more money for student activities, taking a public stance on a particular political or ethical issue, or improving the teaching experience.
 All of these actions begin in the SRC.